 All Cancers (C00-C97 Excl.
-C44) Average Number of New Cases per Year and Age-Specific Incidence Rates, UK, 2012-2014
+C44), Average Number of New Cases per Year and Age-Specific Incidence Rates per 100,000 Population, UK, 2013-2015

-Adults aged 50-74 account for over half (53%) of all new cancer cases, and elderly people aged 75+ account for over a third (36%), with slightly more cases in males than females in both age groups.
-There are more people aged 50-74 than aged 75+ in the population overall, hence the number of cancer cases is higher in 50-74s, but incidence rates are higher in 75+.
+Adults aged 50-74 account for more than half (53%) of all new cancer cases, and elderly people aged 75+ account for more than a third (36%), with slightly more cases in males than females in both age groups.
+There are more people aged 50-74 than aged 75+ in the population overall, hence the number of cancer cases is higher in 50-74s, but incidence rates are higher in 75+s.

-- Data were provided by the Office for National Statistics on request, June 2016.
-Similar data can be found here: http://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.
+- Data were provided by the Office for National Statistics on request, July 2017.
+Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.

-- Data were provided by ISD Scotland on request, May 2016.
-Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications/.
+- Data were provided by ISD Scotland on request, August 2017.
+Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications.

-- Data were provided by the Welsh Cancer Intelligence and Surveillance Unit, Health Intelligence Division, Public Health Wales on request, June 2016.
-Similar data can be found here: http://www.wcisu.wales.nhs.uk
+- Data were provided by the Welsh Cancer Intelligence and Surveillance Unit, Health Intelligence Division, Public Health Wales on request, October 2017.
+Similar data can be found here: http://www.wcisu.wales.nhs.uk.

-- Data were provided by the Northern Ireland Cancer Registry on request, May 2016.
-Similar data can be found here: http://www.qub.ac.uk/research-centres/nicr/
+- Data were provided by the Northern Ireland Cancer Registry on request, July 2017.
+Similar data can be found here: http://www.qub.ac.uk/research-centres/nicr/.

 About this data

-Data is for UK, 2012-2014, ICD-10 (C00-C97 Excl.
-C44)
+Data is for UK, 2013-2015, ICD-10 C00-97 Excl.
+C44.